-Vehicle: Honda Jazz or similar (EDMR)
+Vehicle: Nissan Pulsar or similar (CDMR)

 The Spanish coast of the Mediterranean Sea from Tarifa to east of Malaga is known as the Costa del Sol.
 Although the region enjoys 320 days of sunshine per year, it was not developed as a tourist destination until the 1950s, when a construction boom set in which left the coast dotted with highrise hotels and apartment buildings.

 The hastily created tourist destinations were linked by a high-speed motorway.
 Fortunately, some of the worst excesses were eliminated in the 1990s.
 Even so, the back country offers a welcome change from the heavily populated coastal areas: the cheerful tranquillity of old Andalusia can still be found among the white mountain villages surrounded by pine forests and olive groves.